Choosing the right email provider can be overwhelming, with so many free options offering different features, storage limits, and security levels.

 Choosing the right free email provider depends on your needs for storage, security, integration, and usability.

 If privacy and security are your top priorities, consider options like Proton Mail or Tuta, or use the Mailock add-in with Outlook.
-You can create a free Mailock account to secure your Outlook emails.

-How we tested: In our evaluation of free email providers, we thoroughly examined a range of services to offer you a detailed perspective on each option.
+| How we tested: In our evaluation of free email providers, we reviewed a range of services to give you a clear view of each option.
 We focused on key features like storage capacity, attachment limits, and security protocols.
-We assessed each provider’s usability, integration with other tools, and overall performance. |
+We also assessed each provider’s usability, integration options, and overall performance.
+We also reviewed each provider’s published privacy and security documentation, including advertising and encryption notes. |

 FAQs